caporaso-lab/developing-with-qiime2/book/plugins/how-to-guides/usage-examples.md

 Parameter literals may be passed directly, and do not require factories.

 This example shows a factory function that returns a ``FeatureTable[Frequency]``.
-We use the Python 3 API to import a ``biom.Table`` with the appropriate Semantic Type.
+We use the Python 3 API to import a ``biom.Table`` of the appropriate artifact class.

 .. code-block:: python